Government Communications Security Bureau

 The Government Communications Security Bureau is New Zealand's national signals-intelligence, information-security, and cyber-defence agency.
 It is responsible for foreign signals-intelligence collection in support of New Zealand's national-security, foreign-policy, and economic interests; for the protection of New Zealand government information through cryptographic systems and accredited products; for cyber-security defence of New Zealand government and critical-infrastructure networks through the National Cyber Security Centre; and, since the Intelligence and Security Act 2017, for an explicit foreign-signals-intelligence mandate that distinguishes it from its domestic-security sister service NZSIS.1

 The agency operates under the authority of the Minister responsible for the Government Communications Security Bureau (a portfolio held at various points by the Prime Minister directly), is headquartered in Wellington, and is led by a Director-General appointed by the Governor-General on the recommendation of the Prime Minister.
-GCSB is a founding signatory of the 1946 UKUSA Agreement and a full Five Eyes signals partner alongside the United States National Security Agency, the United Kingdom Government Communications Headquarters, the Canadian Communications Security Establishment, and the Australian Signals Directorate.2
+GCSB is a full Five Eyes signals partner, joining the UKUSA arrangement in the mid-1950s alongside the United States National Security Agency, the United Kingdom Government Communications Headquarters, the Canadian Communications Security Establishment, and the Australian Signals Directorate.2

 History & Origins

-New Zealand signals-intelligence work began during the Second World War in the Combined Signal Organisation, a small naval-led unit cooperating with Australian and British signals services in the Pacific theatre.
-In 1955 the Combined Signal Organisation was reorganised under the New Zealand Defence Force as the basis for what would become GCSB.
-The Bureau was formally established in 1977 by Cabinet decision under the Prime Minister's Department, becoming a separate civilian agency.
+New Zealand signals-intelligence work traces to wartime intercept operations, including the Awarua intercept station and various cypher-school activities cooperating with Australian and British signals services.
+These functions were consolidated into the Combined Signals Organisation — a civilian agency established in 1955 under the Navy Office — which served as the predecessor to GCSB.
+The Bureau was formally established in 1977 by Cabinet decision under the Ministry of Defence, becoming a separate civilian agency in 1989.
 It was placed on a formal statutory footing for the first time by the Government Communications Security Bureau Act 2003.3

 The 2003 Act was substantially amended in 2013 in response to a public-records discovery that GCSB had unlawfully surveilled a small number of New Zealand residents — including the German-born permanent resident Kim Dotcom in connection with United States extradition proceedings, and several other residents.
 The 2013 amendments expanded the legal basis for GCSB to assist domestic agencies in specific authorised circumstances, but also strengthened oversight by the Inspector-General of Intelligence and Security.
 The Intelligence and Security Act 2017 consolidated GCSB's authorising statute with that of NZSIS into a single framework, setting out the joint and several functions of the two services.4